ChSt98/Math-Helper/README.md

 # Quaternion
-C++ Library to help with Quaternion calculations
+C++ Library to help with Quaternion calculations.
+## In it's current state it should not be used